1Hive/redemptions-app/docs/technical-documentation.md

 	}
 ```

 Adding the address to the Redemptions app does not transfer any tokens.
-What this does do is add a token contract address to the Redemptions app and make it elligible for redemption.
+What this does do is add a token contract address to the Redemptions app and make it eligible for redemption.
 If that token is in the `Vault` a user will then be able to redeem their tokens for a percentage of those tokens in the `Vault`.
 Concretely this looks like:
 - adding the contract address to the `_redemptionTokenList` array
 - mapping the token contract address to a boolean (`true`)
 - emitting an event that the token has been added to the Redemptions app
 ```